alla-akiyeva/liri-node-app/README.md

 ![](/assets/do-this.gif)

-Please note that the user must provide their own .env file and Spotify ID to run this app locally.
+Please note that the user must provide their own .env file and Spotify ID to run this app locally and search for songs.